EmergenceDeveloper/urgentcare-dental/content/blog/single-tooth-implant-cost-uk.md

 You've lost a tooth.
 Maybe it cracked on a popcorn kernel, maybe it finally gave up after years of root canals.
 Doesn't matter.
 What matters is the quote sitting in front of you: £2,500 for a single dental implant.

 That number probably came as a shock.
 But here's what you've already discovered if you've called around: single tooth implants in the UK cost anywhere from £1,500 to £3,500.
 The average patient pays £2,200-2,500.
-Those are the real numbers for 2025.
+Those are the real numbers for [YEAR].

 ## What You're Actually Buying